 A Voluntary Partnership Agreement (VPA) is a legally binding trade agreement between the EU and a timber-exporting country outside the EU.
 A VPA aims to ensure that all timber and timber products destined for the EU market from a partner country comply with the laws of that country.

 In addition to promoting trade in legal timber, VPAs address the causes of illegality by improving forest governance and law enforcement.
-A major strength of VPAs is that they look beyond trade to consider development and environmental issues.
+A major strength of VPAs is that they look beyond trade to consider governance, development and environmental issues.